shivannis/xandr-docs-public/xandr-docs/articles/invest/charges-for-sellers.md

 description: This article explains about the seller auction service charge which is a charge for selling inventory to third-party buyers.
 ---

-# Microsoft Invest: Charges for sellers
+# Microsoft Invest - Charges for sellers

 ## Seller Auction Service Charge (SASC)